-Figure 46 shows that a request has been made to exchange the software on this node.
+Figure 57 shows that a request has been made to exchange the software on this node.
 The SAN Volume Controller software is preinstalled on all SAN Volume Controller nodes.
 This software includes the operating system, the application software, and the SAN Volume Controller publications.
-It is not normally necessary to replace the software on a node, but if the software is lost for some reason, for example if the hard disk drive in the node fails, it is possible to copy all the software from another node connected to the same fibre channel fabric.
+It is normally not necessary to replace the software on a node, but if the software is lost for some reason (if the hard disk drive in the node fails), it is possible to copy all the software from another node connected to the same fibre channel fabric.
 This process is known as node rescue.

-Figure 46.
+Figure 57.
 Node-rescue-request display